ambroisemaupate/docker-server-env/README.md

 ## Back-up containers

 In order to backup your containers to your FTP.
-Duplicate `scripts/bck-mysite.sh.sample` file without `.sample` suffix for each of your websites.
+Duplicate `./scripts/bck-mysite.sh.sample` file without `.sample` suffix for each of your websites and `./scripts/ftp-credentials.sh.sample` once.

 Fill all variables in the `scripts/ftp-credentials.sh`.
-Make sure you are using a *data* container to hold your site contents.
+Make sure you are using a volume to hold your site contents.
-For example, for `mysite` Roadiz container, all data must be stored in `mysite_DATA` container.
+For example, for `mysite` Roadiz container, all data must be stored in `mysite_DATA` volume.

+If you’re using *docker-compose*, check your volume name with `docker volume list`.
+If not, check your database link name: `--link ${NAME}_DB_1:mariadb` and remove the `_1` (added for *docker-compose* websites).

+Then add execution flag to your backup script: `chmod u+x ./scripts/bck-mysite.sh`.

 ```bash
 # Crontab